 Enter the number of the document described in field B14 that was used to identify the client ordering the EFT.
-Field B15 can contain up to 20 characters.

 Remember that a health card number is not acceptable for this purpose in some provinces.
 Furthermore, as explained at field B14, a SIN should not be provided on this form.
-If the identifier document in field B14 (and B14A) is a SIN card, leave field B15 blank.
+If the identifier document in field B14 (and B14A) is a SIN card, enter "N/A" in field B15 to indicate the number is not applicable.